pulse-framework/pulse/docs/v4/resources/ideas.md

  /**
    * Channel Controller Class
-   * Using classes is optional, however Typescript classes provide a clean structure to organize and build a controller instance.
+   * Using classes is optional, however TypeScript classes provide a clean structure to organize and build a controller instance.
    * The Controller class from which this controller extends provides some basic functions to help work with your controller instance
    */
 class Channels extends Controller () {